belle2/basf2/online_book/fundamentals/02-datataking.rst

     through as a minimum-ionising particle.
 It therefore provides further orthogonal information to the particle-identification system.

-    The ECL consists of over 8000 Caesium Iodide crystsals which create scintillalation light when a particle flies into them.
+    The ECL consists of over 8000 Caesium Iodide crystals which create scintillation light when a particle flies into them.
 The amount of light is proportional to the energy deposited in the crystal so by measuring it we can measure the energy of the the particle.
 Of course this assumes the particle is fully stopped and deposits all of its energy in the ECL.
 This is